Chapter 29 : Year 3: Previews

 “We were making pancakes,” she explained.
 “I let Teddy choose what to have for breakfast today.
 In response, he poured jam and syrup all over me…”

 She smiled as she said this, and Harry and Ginny laughed.
-In that same moment, a brown-haired, small figured came flying out of the kitchen, stumbled across the rug that covered the hall floor, and wrapped his arms around Harry’s legs with surprising strength.
+In that same moment, a brown-haired, small figure came flying out of the kitchen, stumbled across the rug that covered the hall floor, and wrapped his arms around Harry’s legs with surprising strength.

 “Hi, little man!”
 Harry said, bending down to ruffle the boy’s hair.
 “Happy birthday!”